WHO DOES THIS ADDRESS?

 What should you do first?
 (Salesperson candidates)

 I recommend that you FIRST talk in general about the profession with friends and others who are currently licensed and practicing in Vermont.
 The insight they will provide is most valuable.
 After all, why spend your valuable resources and time pursuing a career that may not fit your goals and/or personal and financial requirements.
 Currently active professionals will give you an honest assessment of the profession as practiced in Vermont and perhaps will share some real life experiences, both good and bad.
-Vermont currently has about 2,100 licensees, half of whom are salespersons and half of whom are brokers.
+Vermont currently has about 2,100 licensees, slightly more than half of whom are salespersons and slightly less than half of whom are brokers.
 There are about 550 brokerage firms ranging in size from 220 to 1.

 REMEMBER – Before you can be licensed, you will actually need to become formally associated with a Vermont brokerage firm.
 Each brokerage firm has a principal broker who is effectively the CEO for the firm.
 The principal broker is the alter ego of the firm: s/he makes all decisions, policies, directives etc. Many firms have managers and human resource personnel as well.
 Many firms have branch offices which operate under the same name.
 Each branch office has a “broker in charge” and this broker should not be confused with the “principal broker” mentioned above.
 I strongly recommend you get a clear idea of what the firm will do for new associates in terms of training, guidance, professional advancement, and compensation.
 You will be expected to sign a contract with a firm before they accept you as an agent.
 You should also ask if it will be necessary to join any professional associations as a condition of joining the firm.
 Get approximate costs.
 If the firm requires a written agreement regarding independent contractor status for federal tax purposes or for any other matter, you should request a copy so you know exactly what will be expected of you.
 You should consult your tax adviser for the meaning.